Woodcock Minnesota Events

 These are not tie and knicker challenges, but good manners and fine guns are appreciated.
 Costuming and dress may cause snickering and wise comments although the quality of the shooting of those so inclined provides lots of chances for a return serve.

-Woodcock Minnesota proudly announces the 10th Annual Great Northern Side By Side Event.
-A 125 Sporting Clay Event, the Great Northern is a fun pre-season event, offering friendly competition for side by sides only.
-In addition to the Side-by-Side Shoot, we do offer side games that are open for all shotgun styles.
-This is an annual fundraising shoot for the nonprofit organization Woodcock Minnesota held at Rice Creek Hunting and Recreation near Little Falls, Minnesota.
-This one-day event will be held Saturday, August 16, 2014 from 9:30 a.m. to 5:00 p.m.
-Woodcock Minnesota members have teamed with LeBlanc's Rice Creek Hunting & Recreation to offer a sporting clays course with all the challenges in its traditional format in addition to which the Woodcock Minnesota members add an evolving assortment of games like the woodcock flurry, woodcock ring, woodcock walk, sneaky rabbit and 5-Stand.
-The event also includes a continental breakfast, lunch, a wild game dinner "Rice Creek Style", and wraps up with prizes.
+Woodcock Minnesota proudly announces the 11th Annual Great Northern Side By Side Event.
+A Sporting Clay Event, the Great Northern is a fun pre-season event, offering friendly competition for side by sides only.
+This one-day event will be held Saturday, August 15, 2015 from 9:30 a.m. to 5:00 p.m.
+Woodcock Minnesota members have teamed with LeBlanc's Rice Creek Hunting & Recreation to offer a sporting clays course with all the challenges in its traditional format in addition to which the Woodcock Minnesota members have added the "infamous" Woodcock Walk.
+The event also includes a continental breakfast, lunch, and a wild game dinner "Rice Creek Style".

 American Woodcock populations have declined 2 to 4 percent per year since the early 1970s.
 Come help us raise money for the woodcock and have some fun while we're at it.